Workday/canvas-kit/modules/popup-stack/README.md

 PopupStack.popStackContext(element: HTMLElement): void
 ```

 Remove the topmost stack context.
-The the stack context will only be removed if the top stack
+The stack context will only be removed if the top stack
 context container element matches to guard against accidental remove of other stack contexts you
 don't own.